 The following are highlights and updates about samples and questions recently received in the Plant and Insect Diagnostic Clinic.
 Visit the PIDC's Facebook page to ask questions and for updates and more pictures.
 For more information on a particular disease or insect problem listed, follow the article cited.

 With all the precipitation we have experienced, we have received several mushroom submissions for identification.
 The main question is, how do I get rid of the mushroom?
-See the article “What can I do about mushrooms in my yard? on my tree?” elsewhere in this issue.
+See the article “Mushrooms in the Landscape".

 Seeing gray mold in your vegetable or flower seedlings growing indoors?
 Learn about this disease in our article Gray Mold.